|Commander / EDH||Legal|

 Combos Browse all

 Destroy target creature.
 It can't be regenerated.
-It's controller puts a 3/3 green Frog Lizard creature token onto the battlefield.
+That creature's controller creates a 3/3 green Frog Lizard creature token.

 Rapid Hybridization Discussion